 “More than anything else, it’s just very moving to have something that’s made it 400 years, sitting right in front of me,” Bussan said.

-A find like this Geneva Bible is significant not necessarily because of the book’s age, but because of the larger story it can tell, said Zachariah Selley, associate head of special collections and college archives at Lewis & Clark.
+A find like this Geneva Bible is significant not necessarily because of the book’s age (which is sort of confusing, more on that later), but because of the larger story it can tell, said Zachariah Selley, associate head of special collections and college archives at Lewis & Clark.

 “A lot of the ways we teach with this type of material is, we look at the history of printing, or the history of information, in context through the ages,” Selley said.
 “Not necessarily just looking at the content of a book.”